SergeyGorbunov/blinkhash-documentation/README.md

 ### Partners

-The **Partners** endpoint returns all currently active 'Partners' or 'Useful Links' for the Blinkhash Mining Pool.
+The **Partners** endpoint returns all of Blinkhash's currently active 'Partners' or 'Useful Links'.
 This most likely does not include all of them, however, as it only shows those with time left on their subscriptions.

 * **Method:** GET
 * **URL:** https://www.blinkhash.com/api/v1/partners